Hudson Headwaters Health Network

 • Wash your hands often

-• Use an alcohol-based hand sanitizer, if soap and water are not available
+• Use an alcohol-based hand sanitizer if soap and water are not available

 • Cover your cough or sneeze with a tissue/cough or sneeze into your elbow